ervachon/Getting_and_Cleaning_Data_Project/README.md

 you can run this scirpt using in a R session this command : source("run_analysis.R")

-but before you must download the data on the directory SamsungData if the data are on another directory you must modify the variables :
+but before you must download the data on the directory SamsungData if the data are on another directory you must modify the path thanks to the variables in the R code :
 - GlobalPath
 - TestPath
 - TestDataFile